Nemacolin Woodlands Resort is situated on 2,000 acres in the Laurel Highlands region of southwestern Pennsylvania.

-Situated just a scenic 10 minutes from the gates of Nemacolin is Ohiopyle State Park.
+Situated just a scenic 10 minutes from the entrance of Nemacolin is Ohiopyle State Park.
 Ohiopyle encompasses 19,052 acres of rugged, natural beauty, and the focal point of the park is 14 miles of the Youghiogheny River that pass through the heart of the park.

 If you prefer outdoor excursions to be a bit drier, Ohiopyle State Park offers miles of hiking and biking trails including the Great Allegheny Passage, a flat trail that connects Pittsburgh with Washington, D.C.